icerpc/icerpc-docs/pages/slice/language-reference/lexical-rules.md

 ## Comments

-Slice definitions can contain two types comments:
+Slice definitions can contain two types of comments:

 - [Doc comments](/docs/slice/language-guide/doc-comments): begin with `///` and extend to the end of the line.
 They are used by the compiler to generate documentation in the mapped language.